AcademySoftwareFoundation/tac/process/lifecycle.md

 * Have had a successful license scan with any critical issues remedied.
 * Submit a completed [Project Contribution Proposal Template](proposal_template.md) to the TAC.
 * Provide such additional information as the TAC may reasonably request.
-* Present the project’s proposal to the TAC.
+* Present the project's proposal to the TAC.
 Project teams should be prepared to present a detailed (20-30 minutes in length) overview of the project and speak to the information in the contribution proposal.
 * Be deemed by the TAC to add potential value or value to the mission of the Academy Software Foundation.
 * Obtain an affirmative vote of the TAC.